jobrouter/typo3-process/Documentation/FormFinisher/Index.rst

 Start instances
 ===============

+.. versionchanged:: 4.0
+   The "type" option has been removed as it serves no purpose anymore.

 A form finisher `JobRouterStartInstance` is available to start a JobRouter® process instance.
 After submitting a form, the form values are stored in a transfer table.
 A :ref:`command <command-start>`, hopefully executed regularly,